Florida Septic Tank (OSTDS) Regulations — FS §381.0065, Chapter 62-6 FAC

 The Governing Framework — Mid-Transition

-Florida is in the middle of a multi-year jurisdictional transfer of its septic-system regulatory program.
-Until 2021, the Florida Department of Health (DOH) administered onsite sewage rules under Chapter 64E-6 Florida Administrative Code (FAC).
-Effective July 1, 2021, regulatory authority transferred to the Florida Department of Environmental Protection (DEP), which is replacing 64E-6 with Chapter 62-6 FAC.
-The transition is being implemented in phases:
+Florida is in the process of transferring its septic system regulatory program from the Florida Department of Health (DOH) to the Florida Department of Environmental Protection (DEP).
+Before July 1, 2021, DOH managed these rules under Chapter 64E-6 Florida Administrative Code (FAC).
+Starting July 1, 2021, DEP took over, replacing 64E-6 with Chapter 62-6 FAC.
+This change is happening in phases.

 | Phase | Counties | Effective Date |